General FAQs

 What if I have more questions?

-Please feel free to contact the Office and Grants Administrator at (206) 652-8783 or email us.
+Please feel free to contact the Grants and Operations Manager at [email protected] or (206) 652-8783.

 For FAQs related to the E-Grant System, click here.